Sedlice (Strakonice District): Administrative division

+Etymology

+The initial name of the settlement was Sedlec, which is a common toponymy in the Czech Republic.
+It is derived from the Czech word sedlo, which means 'saddle' in modern Czech, but also 'village' in old West Slavic languages.
+The form Sedlice first appeared in 1790.

 Geography

 Sedlice is located about 13 km north of Strakonice and 58 km northwest of České Budějovice.
 It lies mostly in the southern tip of the Benešov Uplands.
 The municipal territory also extends into the Blatná Uplands in the southeast and west.
 The highest point is the hill Mužetický vrch at 573 m above sea level.
 The territory of Sedlice is rich in fishponds.